fooage/labnote/README.md

 ## To Do

-There is lack of a register module in this website, At present, only allowed the administrator add users who is Authorized.
+There is lack of a register module in this website, At present, only allowed the administrator add users who is authorized.
 But this is also a safer way, because the administrator is a trusted insider!